Reviewed By: Guy S.

 The authors are certainly qualified to meet the challenge.
 Both have studied classical history and both are medically qualified to investigate Caesar's health.
 Francesco Galassi is a paleopathologist with an interest in diseases of the Ancient World.
 Hutan Ashrafian is a surgeon and respected Egyptologist.
 These authors combine both their medical knowledge with their classical scholarship to challenge Caesar's long-accepted diagnosis of epilepsy.

 The authors examine the historical context of the information about Caesar's medical health.
-They also take into account Caesar's family history of sudden and unexpected death.
+They also take into account Caesar's family history (Related Page: Surnames of the Julii) of sudden and unexpected death.
 With this background of research, they use their modern medical knowledge to present an extensive differential diagnosis for Caesar's "distemper in the head."

 Galassi and Ashrafian explore extensively the possible etiology of Caesar's illness.
 Some of the potential origins discussed for Caesar's health problems include primary epilepsy as well as other causes of secondary seizures: head trauma, syphilis, neurocystercosis, granulomatous infection, and even a brain tumor.